sofianadramiaskyline/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_GPON/GPON_ONT_Json_definition.md

 ---
-uid: GPON_ONT_Json_definition
+uid: xPON_ONT_Json_definition
 ---

-# Standard GPON EPM ONT JSON definition
+# Standard xPON EPM ONT JSON definition

-To be able to use the Kafka data stream properly in the EPM GPON solution, make sure your data is parsed in the following JSON format:
+To be able to use the Kafka data stream properly in the EPM xPON solution, make sure your data is parsed in the following JSON format:

 ```json
 {